zdmitri/run-calculator/README.md

 # run-calculator

-Simple online calculator to help you with distance, time and pace estimations.
+Simple online calculator to help you with distance, time or pace calculations.
+Currently supports calculations in KM distance units (metric)

 # How to use
 TBC